 - Co-curricular activities that support academic, fine arts, and character training including Drama, Choir, Band, Fellowship of Christian Athletes and Student Government Association

-- Athletic teams including golf, cheerleading, football, basketball, baseball, tennis, swim, cross country, track and field, and volleyball
+- Athletic teams including golf, cheer, football, basketball, baseball, tennis, swim, cross country, track and field, and volleyball

 Program of Study, Grades 9-12